Angular profile of emission of non-zero spin fields from a higher-dimensional black hole: Introduction

 The `spin-down' phase of the evolution has received considerable attention recently \cite{DHKW, CKW, CDKW1, IOP, rot-other,flachi}.
 A complete analysis of the `spin-down' phase is lacking because the graviton emission has yet to be fully modelled (see \cite{graviton-rot} for work in this direction), leaving open the question of whether the idea that ``black holes radiate mainly on the brane'' \cite{emparan} is valid for this phase of the evolution (see \cite{HK1, CDKW1, brane-bulk} for some papers discussing this issue).

-The effect of including the `spin-down' phase in simulations of black hole events at the LHC has recently been examined in detail \cite{charybdis2} (for an earlier work, see \cite{blackmax}).
+The effect of including the `spin-down' phase in simulations of black hole events at the LHC has recently been examined in detail \cite{charybdis2} (having been originally considered in \cite{giddings}, and also in \cite{blackmax}).
 It is found that, even if the black hole loses a substantial amount of angular momentum during the `balding' phase, the `spin-down' phase makes a significant difference to the properties of black hole events, which cannot be adequately approximated by the isotropic evaporation of the `Schwarzschild' phase.
 Another key finding of \cite{charybdis2} is that the `spin-down' phase is not, as previously thought, short-lived compared with the `Schwarzschild' phase (in fact, it is not possible to fully distinguish a separate `Schwarzschild' phase, with the rotation of the black hole being significant for most of its lifetime).

 The significance of the `spin-down' phase complicates black hole events at the LHC \cite{charybdis2}, making their detection more challenging.
 It also means that measuring all the parameters describing a particular black hole event is likely to be very difficult.
 Our purpose in this letter is to investigate a key difference in the evaporation during the `spin-down' phase compared with the `Schwarzschild' phase, namely the non-isotropy of the emission.
 We are seeking aspects of the anisotropic emission which are particularly sensitive to the parameters describing the higher-dimensional black hole, with the intention that this will aid the development of detection and measurement strategies using full Monte-Carlo simulations \cite{charybdis2}.